Welcome to Costa Rica!

-Our experienced Trip Leaders take you to some of the best beaches in the world, introduce you to a unique to a cultural experience, and let you choose plenty of other adventures like off-the-beaten-path hikes, surfing, yoga, canyoning, and much more.
+Our experienced Trip Leaders take you to some of the best beaches in the world, introduce you to a unique to a cultural experience, and let you choose plenty of other adventures like off-the-beaten-path hikes, surfing, & much more.

 Enjoy this Central American oasis and discover why Time Magazine calls Costa Rica the happiest country in the world.